JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 That end-to-end test executes `script/create-test-e2e.js`, which:

-1. Runs the creation script to create a new `test-repository` child directory and repository
+1. Runs the creation script to create a new `test-repository` child directory and repository, capturing code coverage
 2. Asserts that commands such as `build` and `lint` each pass

+The `pnpm run test:create` script is run in CI to ensure that templating changes are in sync with the template's actual files.
+See `.github/workflows/test-create.yml`.

 ### The Initialization Script